MarinaPrice-Dev/MeterReadings/MeterReadings/README.md

 # Discussions points

+## Small woopsie!
+The powerpoint wanted the POST endpoint to be in format `meter-reading-uploads` I didn't notice until the very end, I used `MeterReadingUpload`.
+Not much point in changing it this late, but its a simple change

 ## Large scale system issues
 The data in this task is pretty miniscule.
 In a real world scenario, how much data is being inserted and how frequently?
 We may need to consider the following situations for scaling and speed issues: